andryshalom/DECAFIA-MASK_RCNN_TF2_14_EDIT/README.md

-#DECAFIA: AI-powered Coffee Leaf Disease Detection: A Google Colab-Ready Repository with Enhanced Compatibility and Pre-processed Datasets from Socorro, Santander (Colombia).
+# DECAFIA: AI-powered Coffee Leaf Disease Detection: A Google Colab-Ready Repository with Enhanced Compatibility and Pre-processed Datasets from Socorro, Santander (Colombia).
-## MASK RCNN FOR GOOGLE COLAB IN 2024

 Este repositorio ha sido adaptado especialmente para su uso en un cuaderno de Google Colab debido a problemas de compatibilidad con las versiones de TensorFlow y Keras.
 Su propósito principal es facilitar el entrenamiento de un modelo de inteligencia artificial destinado a detectar enfermedades en hojas de café causadas por la roya, el insecto minador 'mineiro' y la mariquita del coco de la roya.
 Incluye una base de datos previamente limpiada y equilibrada, utilizando combinaciones de bases de datos junto con fotografías tomadas en Socorro, Santander.
 This repository has been specifically adapted for use in a Google Colab notebook due to compatibility issues with TensorFlow and Keras versions.
 Its main purpose is to facilitate the training of an artificial intelligence model aimed at detecting diseases in coffee leaves caused by rust, the 'mineiro' leaf miner insect, and the rust ladybug.
 It includes a pre-cleaned and balanced database, utilizing combinations of databases along with photographs taken in Socorro, Santander (Colombia).
+"MASK RCNN FOR GOOGLE COLAB IN 2024"

 ## Mask R-CNN for Object Detection and Instance Segmentation on Keras and TensorFlow 2.14.0 and Python 3.10.12
 This is an implementation of the [Mask R-CNN](https://arxiv.org/abs/1703.06870) paper which edits the original [Mask_RCNN](https://github.com/matterport/Mask_RCNN) repository (which only supports TensorFlow 1.x), so that it works with Python 3.10.12 and TensorFlow 2.14.0.
 This new reporsitory allows to train and test (i.e make predictions) the Mask R-CNN  model in TensorFlow 2.14.0.
 The Mask R-CNN model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.